BrickMMO/hackathon-set/hospital.markdown

 ### Requirements

-The Hospital will require a prime hub with 6 port
+The Hospital will require a prime hub with 6 ports

 #### Sensors and Motors

-The sensors and motors required at this time is the prime hub, small motors, and lights
+The sensors and motors required at this time are the prime hub, small motors, and lights

 <img src="media/spike/hub-prime.jpeg" height="200">